First Flight Aviation

 About

-I run a small (very small) flight training operation in St. Petersburg, Florida.
+I run a small (very small) flight training and aviation consulting business in St. Petersburg, Florida.
 I've been flying since I was 15 years old and am a military instructor pilot and flight examiner.
 I hold an Airline Transport Pilot certificate, as well as a CFI/CFII for airplanes and helicopters.
-I've accrued over 2,500 hours of civilian and military flight time in over 25 different aircraft, ranging from WWI fighters to modern military helicopters.
-I am a flight safety subject matter expert and hold various civilian and military safety certifications, including certification as a Federal Aviation Safety Officer and an appointment to the FAA Safety Team.
-My goal is to make you a safe, capable aviator - not to build my own flight time instructing to get a job with the airlines.
+I've accrued over 2,500 hours of civilian and military flight time in over 25 different aircraft, ranging from WWI and WWII aircraft to modern military helicopters.
+I am a flight safety subject matter expert and hold various civilian and military safety certifications, including certification as a Federal Aviation Safety Officer, military Flight Safety Officer, and an appointment to the FAA Safety Team.
+My goal is to enhance General Aviation safety by positively influencing pilots and organizations.

 Details